Chicago and IL Alimony and Spousal Maintenance Lawyers

 If you and your spouses’ combined income is less than $250,000, the guideline for calculating maintenance is as follows: 30% of higher-earning spouses’ gross income, less 20% of the lower-earning spouses’ gross income.
 The party receiving maintenance shall not receive more than 40% of the total combined income of both parties.
 Use our Illinois Spousal maintenance calculator to determine the amount of maintenance you may be eligible for or may be required to pay.
 If you and your spouses’ combined income exceeds $250,000, please contact an attorney at Gordon & Perlut, LLC who can explain how maintenance will be calculated.

 The Court determines the length of maintenance by multiplying the length of the marriage at the time the divorce action is filed by the following factors:

 More than 5 years, but less than 10 .4

 10 years or more, but less than 15 .6

 15 years or more but less than 20 .8

-20 Years or More Permanent or equal to length of marriage
+20 Years or More Permanent or equal to the length of the marriage

 Ask an experienced Cook County divorce lawyer for assistance

-You’ll need a skilled attorney who understands all of the variables influencing the amount of maintenance awarded to a spouse. contact M. Scott Gordon & Associates today. our Chicago divorce lawyers can help you with the process.
+You’ll need a skilled divorce attorney who understands all of the variables influencing the amount of maintenance awarded to a spouse. contact Gordon & Perlut, LLC today. our Chicago divorce lawyers can help you with the process.
 Call our Chicago office at 312-360-0250 or our Skokie office at 847-329-0101 for more information.